Piano Sonata Hob. XIV/5: History

 Fragments of the sonata were discovered in a private collection and were subsequently sold at auction in 1961.
-The fragments are now in the possession of the Preussiche Staatsbibliothek.
+The fragments are now in the possession of the Preußische Staatsbibliothek.
 Later that year Charles Spinks gave the first contemporary performance of part of this sonata as part of a broadcast on Haydn piano sonatas for the BBC.
 The text of this broadcast can be found in H. C. Robbins Landon’s, Essays on Eighteenth-Century Music (1969).

 The sonata was reconstructed by Christa Landon (H.C.
 Robbins Landon's first wife) and Karl Heinz Füssl.
 It was subsequently published in a Wiener Urtext edition (UT 50027) under Hob.
 XVI/5a Add.